 If you will not be connecting to MySQL databases then you can skip this step.

 Otherwise, please follow the instructions in the section Install MySQL JDBC Driver.

-If you will be masking Oracle and SQL Server databases then it is recommended to install the DataVeil Native Libraries on the DBMS.
+If you will be masking Oracle or SQL Server databases (including Azure SQL Managed Instance) then it is recommended to install the DataVeil Native Libraries on the DBMS.

 If you do not install these Native Libraries then DataVeil shall operate normally but without the performance boost offered by the Native Libraries.

 It is recommended that you configure the environment settings.
 These are optional but will likely enhance the operation and ongoing usability of DataVeil for you.

 These settings are:

 * DataVeil User Data Location: Masking and discovery reports shall be generated here.
 Discovery custom patterns are also stored here.